maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 Now that we have Mobvious set up, here is how we will use it.

-To begin we will add a bit of [Ryan Bates mobile solution][Ryan Beats] to our Mobvious implementation.
+To begin we will add a bit of [Ryan Bates mobile solution][Ryan Bates] to our Mobvious implementation.
 Part of his solution creates a new mime type (:mobile), and uses a before_filter to test if an incoming request is mobile.
 If true, the before_filter sets the mime type to :mobile and only files named with the ".mobile.haml" extension are served to mobile requests.

 To do this in our application in conjunction with Mobvious we add the following to application_controller.rb: